 - What features you will use — and how.
 Some tools come with a lot of features, but you may not need them all.
 Make a list of the features your team will take advantage of, and exactly how they will help your team get work done.

 - How to organize your work.
-Your collaboration tool should offer a system for organizing tasks into folders or projects, so your work isn’t scattered aimlessly throughout the tool.
-Decide if your team will organize work by the kind of deliverable(s), requesting client, assigned designer, or .
+Your collaboration tool should offer a system for organizing tasks into folders or projects, so your work isn't scattered aimlessly throughout the tool.
+Decide if your team will organize work by the kind of deliverable(s), requesting client, assigned designer, or all of the above.
 Whichever works for you.

 - How to name your work.
 Setting up a consistent naming convention will make it easy for your employees to understand what they'll get when they open a task.
 Set up a system to include rules like: